shoeb240/easy-kubernetes-nginx-php/README.md

 ```

-Now we can access our app
+Now we should be able to curl the nginx Service on <CLUSTER-IP>:<PORT>
 ```
 $ curl localhost:30080/index.php
 This is my php application